 Clean leather with Lexol (you can get it at the hardware store).
 Follow the instructions on the bottle.
 Reblacking black leather invloves, intuitively, using black shoe polish.
 Get the good stuff, Kiwi, which you can also apparently use to stain wood (according to the label).
 For a nice finish and protection, you can follow up with Sno-seal (also shoe or hardware store), which is beeswax for boots, or a quality leather conditioner.
 Don’t use Armor-all, which leaves a slippery coating you may be sorry to have. (“Woops — dropped my Rolleiflex again!”)
 If your leather is totally shot get some more at www.micro-tools.com, just be sure you get the right thickness.
 Calipers would probably help for that, I don’t have any just yet.
 For gluing peeling leather, another very common repair, use Pliobond (available at hardware stores or guess where).
 If you use it as glue you’ll be able to remove the leather later (a good thing).
 If you use it like contact cement the bond is much stronger.
 Alternatively, you can find leather or leather-like materials at second-hand stores and yard sales in the form of belts, boots and handbags, just make sure it’s the right thickness or that it peels apart.
 Then you can have interesting new looks like I got with my FED 5B or Praktica MTL3.

-Followup on the leather treatment, I’m still looking for a good leather conditioner for dry leather, I’ve tried Lexol (good), black and neutral shoe polish (good), beeswax (too thick & waxy), mink oil (good), cocoa butter stretch mark lotion (nice, plus makes your camera smell yummy) and pure lanolin (OK but use sparingly).
+Followup on the leather treatment, I’m still looking for a good leather conditioner for dry leather, I’ve tried Lexol (good), black and neutral shoe polish (good), beeswax (too thick & waxy), mink oil (looks good but may break down the leather long term), cocoa butter stretch mark lotion (nice, plus makes your camera smell yummy) and pure lanolin (OK but use sparingly).
 So far the Lexol and cocoa butter are the best, the beeswax and pure lanolin are much too thick and the others too thin.
 I’m trying some leather conditioner called ‘Blue Magic’ that seems OK.
 Depends on whether you’re trying to rejuvinate dry leather or protect good leather.
 Luckily I have some old beaters to experiment on.

 Aluminum and Steel